Hibachi Fried Rice Recipe: Bring the Japanese Steakhouse Home

 The Foundation: Why Your Rice Choice Makes All the Difference

-Every great building needs a solid foundation, and for fried rice, that is the rice itself.
-The single most important step to a perfect hibachi fried rice recipe actually happens long before you turn on the stove.
+Every great building needs a strong foundation, and when it comes to fried rice, that foundation is the rice itself.
+In fact, the most important step in creating a perfect hibachi fried rice recipe takes place long before you even turn on the stove.

-This is not a suggestion-it’s the golden rule.
-Freshly cooked rice is steamy and hydrated, making it soft and sticky.
-When you try to fry it, you’ll end up with a gummy, clumpy mess.
-Rice that’s spent a night in the fridge, however, dries out just enough.
-Its grains firm up, ensuring they remain separate and reach that perfect, slightly chewy texture when they hit the hot oil.
+This is not simply a helpful tip.
+It is the golden rule.
+Freshly cooked rice holds steam and extra moisture, which makes it soft and sticky.
+The moment you try to fry it, you end up with a gummy, clumpy mess.
+Rice that rests in the fridge overnight, however, dries out just enough.
+Its grains firm up and stay separate, allowing them to develop that ideal, slightly chewy texture as soon as they meet the hot oil.

 *Pro Tip: If you’re in a pinch, you can speed up the process.
 Spread your freshly cooked rice in a thin layer on a baking sheet and pop it in the freezer for 20-30 minutes.
 It works in a crunch!*